 This was my third time visiting Peru with my husband.
 During my first visit, we did a lot of the “touristy” things.
 We visited ancient Inca sites, the Colca Caynon, and a monastery in Arequipa.
-We ended our travels in Cusco, and a really nice little town with so many stray dogs running around.
+Our travels ended in Cusco, a quaint little town with so many stray dogs running around.
 We took the train from Cusco to Aguas Calientes to see Machu Picchu.
 As silly as it sounds, when we took the short hike up to the top and turned the corner to see Huayna Picchu (the iconic mountain behind the ruins), I got super emotional.
-Not only was I so grateful to be traveling – but here I am standing in front of one of the most beautiful sites I’d ever seen, with the most amazing man I’d ever met, and in the country where he grew up.
+Not only was I so grateful to be traveling.
+But, here I am standing in front of one of the most beautiful sites I’d ever seen, with the most amazing man I’d ever met.
+In the country where he grew up.
 It was a lot to take in!
 As amazing as this trip was for us, I got very ill and experienced some serious altitude sickness.

 Our second trip wasn’t as busy as the first.
 We stayed mostly in Lima, visited a few huacas (translates to sacredness in Quechua), and went to a town called Paracas (translates to sand rain in Quechua).
 Paracas has a national reserve and is also a very windy place!
 The sunsets there were absolutely breathtaking.

 I was pregnant during this visit and ended up catching the flu towards the end of our time there.
 A very scary situation for any pregnant mama.
 I took antibiotics and everything turned out fine, thankfully.